 These are the classic claws that are simple to make and are fun for kids.

-This tutorial doesn't require any tape or cutting and one claw can be folded in just a few minutes.
+This is one of our easy origami folding guides that doesn’t require any tape or cutting and one claw can be folded in just 3-5 minutes.

 Check out the paper samurai helmet instructions if you want something to go with your fierce claws.